iamvery/iamvery.github.com/_drafts/json-api.markdown

 Maybe you detect a pattern here.
 This is straightforward!
 GET `/articles?sort=title` responds with a collection of articles sorted by their title.

+### Extensions

+You should know, the standard is meant to be extended.
+It's written as a baseline for JSON APIs, but at a certain point your API may need additional semantics.
+Check out some of the existing [extensions][extensions].

 ## But wait, there's more!

 So much more...
 You really should take time to get familiar with [the format][format].